tund/kaggle-galaxy-zoo/README.md

 This step and the next are run in *matlab* (tested on version 2013)

 3a.
-Load the features generated from the ConvNet in the file `./refine/convnet_features.mat`
+Load the features generated from the ConvNet:

+	load('./refine/convnet_features.mat')

 3b.
 Run `refine/refine.m` several times to create multiple models, see `refine/models.txt` for details